 vi. the approval letter (in cases of professional practice).

-The application for registration must be accompanied by a payment of RM500.
 Upon satisfaction of application to register LLP, the Registrar shall register the LLP and issue a notice of registration together with a registration number to the LLP.
 Notice of registration serves as conclusive evidence that the LLP has been registered.
 Registration does not mean that requirements of other written law relating to the business of the LLP have been fulfilled.
 The name of the LLP shall end with "Perkongsian Liabiliti Terhad" or abbreviation of "PLT".

 Conversion to an LLP

 Apart from new registration, existing entities may also convert into an LLP.
 The entities which are allowed to convert are: